 Power distance.
 The greater power distance in Singapore, Thailand and Indonesia compared to Germany implies a greater acceptance of unequal power distribution and hierarchical differences, manifested also in vast differences in pay.
 Subordinates in low power distance cultures like Germany appreciate being asked for their input in decision making, and they often expect to be consulted about decisions that affect them.
 Such participative management might be seen as inappropriate, or at worst as incompetence, by Asian employees (Wright University 2002; see Herkenhof 2000).

 Individualism versus collectivism.
-Most Asian cultures are highly collectivist (Wright University 2002).
-The lower individualism in Singapore, Thailand and Indonesia compared to Germany, implies that measures tending to emphasise or reward the individual, such as individual appraisal systems, performance-related pay, 'employee of the month' or best practice sharing, does not find fertile ground or at least may be less successful than in Germany (Herkenhoff 2000; Kamoche 2000).
+The lower individualism in Singapore, Thailand and Indonesia compared to Germany, implies that measures tending to emphasise or reward the individual, such as individual appraisal systems, performancerelated pay, "employee of the month" or best practice sharing, does not find fertile ground or at least may be less successful than in Germany (Herkenhoff 2000; Kamoche 2000).

 Masculinity versus Femininity.
-Also known as achievement versus relationship orientation, countries high on masculinity rate achievement and success higher than caring for others and the quality of life (Wright University 2002).
-The wording, masculinity versus femininity, has no gender connotation here and does not describe the role of men and women in a society.
-The lower masculinity in Singapore, Indonesia and specifically in Thailand compared to Germany implies that the tendency of the Germans to want to get the job done, regardless of the emotional or relationship cost that may be involved, makes the Germans appear rude and too direct, while the higher femininity approach of the Asian partners seems to the Germans like avoiding the issue (Brodbeck, Frese & Javidan 2002).
+The lower masculinity in Singapore, Indonesia and specifically in Thailand compared to Germany implies that the tendency of the Germans to want to get the job done, regardless of the emotional or relationship cost that may be involved, makes the Germans appear rude and too direct, while the higher femininity approach of the Asian partners seems to the Germans like avoiding the issue (Brodbeck, Frese and Javidan 2002).

 Uncertainty avoidance.
-Uncertainty avoidance is high in both Germany and Thailand (.
+Uncertainty avoidance is high in both Germany and Thailand.
 However, one has to be careful with the interpretation.
-While the Germans have developed elaborate formal systems in a system of rules, laws or quality standards to control their environment objectively (Brodbeck et al 2002), the Thais have an elaborate informal system based on religion and behavioural norms to control their environment (Lawler & Siengthai 1998).
+While the Germans have developed elaborate formal systems in a system of rules, laws or quality standards to control their environment objectively (Brodbeck et al 2002), the Thais have an elaborate informal system based on religion and behavioural norms to control their environment (Lawler and Siengthai 1998).
 The very low uncertainty avoidance of Singapore can be explained by the fact that the responsibility to worry about the future of Singaporeans has been assumed by the government, and therefore the individual feels with certainty that the government will take care of all important matters (Baker 1999).
-Especially during the time of Hofstede's study the latter view may have prevailed, whereas the Asian crisis of 1997 and the more recent crises of

-SARS and economic decline have shattered this confidence in the Singaporean government (Economist 2004).
+Especially during the time of Hofstede's study the latter view may have prevailed, whereas the Asian crisis of 1997 and the more recent crises of SARS and economic decline have shattered this confidence in the Singaporean government (Economist 2004).

 Long term orientation.
 Valuing tradition and past social obligations is considered a short term orientation, while saving and planning for the future and persistence is considered a long term orientation.
-This dimension is generally found to be strong in Asian cultures and weak in Western cultures (Wright University 2002; Patrickson & O'Brien 2001), though the data in table 3 appear not to confirm that notion.
+This dimension is generally found to be strong in Asian cultures and weak in Western cultures (Wright University 2002; Patrickson and O"Brien 2001), though the data in table 3 appear not to confirm that notion.
 For example, long-term orientation in Singapore is certainly to be observed in terms of vision and endurance, yet it does not translate on an individual level to seeking long term, that is guaranteed, employment or offering long-term loyalty to the employer.
-Such behaviour is more observed in Germany, stemming however, from the desire to avoid uncertainty concerning one's future, rather than from a long-term orientation.
+Such behaviour is more observed in Germany, stemming however, from the desire to avoid uncertainty concerning one"s future, rather than from a long-term orientation.
 Indonesia, with its strong traditions and fatalistic future outlook, scores low on long term orientation.